DarrielleEvans/URL-Shortner-Deployment/Readme.md

 **** Upload your zip file to Beanstalk
 **** Check the health status.
 The goal is to get an ok health status like below.
 <img width="1123" alt="Screen Shot 2023-08-27 at 7 44 28 PM" src="https://github.com/DarrielleEvans/URL-Shortner-Deployment/assets/89504317/182a0fff-fcc6-42cc-b3bd-df39b70cfc23">
+** click the domain name to see your application deployed